seahow-uk/aws-admin-scripts/README.md

 **Required parameters:**

-    KeyPair - Select an EC2 KeyPair in that region
+    **KeyPair** - Select an EC2 KeyPair in that region

-    Subnet - Select a Subnet in the VPC you would like to deploy this instance to
+    **Subnet** - Select a Subnet in the VPC you would like to deploy this instance to

-    SecurityGroup - Select a Security Group you would like to attach to this instance
+    **SecurityGroup** - Select a Security Group you would like to attach to this instance

-    InstanceProfile - An IAM Role that has permissions to send messages to EC2, post CloudWatch Metrics, and communicate with SSM
+    **InstanceProfile** - An IAM Role that has permissions to send messages to EC2, post CloudWatch Metrics, and communicate with SSM

-        Note: Also included in this repo is a file called admin-instance-role-policy.json.
+    **Note**: Also included in this repo is a file called admin-instance-role-policy.json.
     This is an example policy which can be used to create an IAM Role with appropriate permissions.

 **Optional parameters:**

-    InstanceType - Select one of the instance types from the dropdown.
+    **InstanceType** - Select one of the instance types from the dropdown.
     Default is t3a.micro.

-    LinuxAMI - You should leave this at the default unless you know what you're doing.
+    **LinuxAMI** - You should leave this at the default unless you know what you're doing.
     This is pulling the latest AMI ID from a public SSM parameter.

-    PVSize - This instance will get a secondary EBS volume mounted on /data this size.
+    **PVSize** - This instance will get a secondary EBS volume mounted on /data this size.
     Default is 36.

-    PVType - The aforementioned EBS volume will be of the type you select here.
+    **PVType** - The aforementioned EBS volume will be of the type you select here.
     Default is GP3.

-    TimeZone - Select one of the TimeZones here.
+    **TimeZone** - Select one of the TimeZones here.
     Note: I need to expand this list.